oliverlj/RealEstateScraper/README.md

 ## What does it do ?
 This Java program scrapes all French cities' (there are about 35 000) real estate and local infos from the website _MeilleursAgents.com_
 It saves them in Java Object format and then formats them in a usable way and outputs them in .CSV format.
+It also handles Private Internet Acces VPN to change IP as much as needed to bypass the website's limitations until all pages are scraped.

+## What's new ?
+- Handling PIA VPN `piactl` command line utility that has been added in update 1.6, instead of horrible manual AppleScript clicking —> way cleaner and resilient

 ## How to...?
 ### Import in Excel